altruios/namshubettulpa/public/namshubettuple/enter-the-den.md

 "F::Let's get out of here, shall we?"
 *Martha took it.*
 *Rossin leaned over to her*
-"R::This is a stroke of luck - he's not trying to erase you...
+'R::This is a stroke of luck - him not trying to erase you...
-I think that's lucky at least..."
+I think that is lucky at least...'
 ~They left the room the holding cell was in.~
 ~Only to find the police station quiet and still.~ ~With no police officer, or anyone in the station moving or making a sound. ~